 Your health care provider will clean and numb a small area of your belly area (abdomen).
 A needle is inserted through the skin of your abdomen and a fluid sample is pulled out.
 The fluid is collected into a tube (syringe) attached to the end of the needle.

 The fluid is sent to a lab where it is examined.
 Tests will be done on the fluid to measure:

 - Red and white blood cell counts

 Tests will also check for bacteria and other types of infection.

-Sometimes, the following tests are also done:
+The following tests may also be done:

 Let your health care provider know if you:

-You may feel a stinging sensation from the numbing medicine, or pressure as the needle is inserted.
+You may feel a stinging sensation from the numbing medicine, or pressure as the needle is placed.